Creating scenarios

 A scenario is a variant of your model in which some variables have different values or formulas.
 The structure of the model — the variables, groups, and sections — doesn't change across scenarios.

 You can visualise multiple scenarios together in charts and tables, to easily compare them.
-See Comparing scenarios in charts/tables.
+See comparing scenarios in charts/tables.

 You can't perform calculations across scenarios.
 For example, you can't sum the values of a variable under different scenarios.

-A scenario is a live variant of your model in which some variables have different values or formulas.
+A scenario is a live variant of your model in which some variables (or cells of a variable) have different values or formulas.
+The structure of the model — the variables, groups, and sections — doesn't change across scenarios.

 Let's consider an example to illustrate how scenarios work:

-- 1.You have a variable, Growth Rate, with a value of 10% in the default scenario.
+1. You have a variable, Growth Rate, with a value of 10% in the default scenario.

-- 2.You create a new scenario, S1.
+2. You create a new scenario, S1.

-- 3.In the default scenario, you change Growth Rate to 15%.
+3. In the default scenario, you change Growth Rate to 15%.
 This change will be applied to both the default scenario and S1, so Growth Rate will be 15% in both scenarios.

-- 4.Next, you navigate to scenario S1 and change Growth Rate to 20%.
+4. Next, you navigate to scenario S1 and change Growth Rate to 20%.
 This action "unlinks" Growth Rate in S1 from the default scenario.
-The variable will be highlighted in blue within the scenario to indicate this dissociation.
+The variable will be highlighted in purple within the scenario to indicate this dissociation.

-- 5.Now, you return to the default scenario and change Growth Rate back to 10%.
-Since the variable is unlinked from the default scenario, this modification will not affect Growth Rate in S1 anymore.
+5. Now, you return to the default scenario and change Growth Rate back to 10%.
+Since the variable has been overidden in S1, this modification will not affect Growth Rate in S1 anymore.

 There are two ways to create a scenario:

-- 1.Right-click on a variable and click New Scenario
+1. Right-click on a variable and click New Scenario

-- 2.Click on Scenarios in the toolbar, and then click Add new scenario.
+2. Click on Scenarios in the toolbar, and then click Add new scenario.

 You also have the following actions by clicking the Scenarios button (as per screenshot below):

-- Rename the scenario by double-clicking the name
+• Rename the scenario by double-clicking the name

-- Inspect the scenario by hitting❓
+• Inspect the scenario by hitting :question:

-- Clone the scenario
+• Clone the scenario

-- Delete the scenario
+• Delete the scenario

-- Override the default scenario with the selected scenario
+• Override the default scenario with the selected scenario

-- If other scenarios exist after overriding the default model with another, all unchanged values for variables in the other scenarios will all revert to the values of the new, default model.
+• If other scenarios exist after overriding the default model with another, all unchanged values for variables in the other scenarios will all revert to the values of the new, default model.

-- In other words, if you have a base model and two additional scenarios: Scenario A and Scenario B, and the base model is overridden by Scenario A to be the default model, then all of the variables in Scenario B that were unchanged from the original, default scenario, those variables will now take on the values of the new, default scenario)
+• In other words, if you have a base model and two additional scenarios: Scenario A and Scenario B, and the base model is overridden by Scenario A to be the default model, then all of the variables in Scenario B that were unchanged from the original, default scenario, those variables will now take on the values of the new, default scenario)